ubernostrum/django-soapbox/docs/overview.rst

 Message URL matching
 --------------------

-The message-retrieveal helpers provided in django-soapbox will only retrieve messages which are active and which match a particular URL you pass to them; typically, this will be the URL of the current request.
+The message-retrieval helpers provided in django-soapbox will only retrieve messages which are active and which match a particular URL you pass to them; typically, this will be the URL of the current request.
 The matching process is case-sensitive and uses the following